• Skip to primary navigation

 • This recipe calls for kosher salt.
 If you use regular table salt, only use half as much as the recipe calls for.

 There is no doubt about it, Thanksgiving is a food lovers’ holiday.
 If you are having a smaller gathering this year, you might also be interested in my recipe for Roasted Turkey Breast with Sweet Potatoes and Cranberries.
-You might also like these popular roundups for more quick and easy recipes:
+Listed below are some popular roundups for more quick and easy recipes:

 • 42 Best Savory Thanksgiving Side Dish Recipes